Search This Blog

 Build a testing architecture that touches multiple layers of the testing taxonomy.

-- Write a pure Unit Test in Pytest to verify a mathematical function.
+- Write a pure Unit Test in Pytest to verify a complex mathematical function.

-fixturethat usesyieldto simulate opening and closing a database connection. - Write a function that makes an HTTP call and use
+fixturethat usesyieldto manage a temporary filesystem directory. - Write a function that makes an HTTP call and use

 5. FAQ: Testing Architecture